Renting a Condo Vs. an Apartment in NYC

 Enforced Rules

-The property management company of the building can enforce rules as they deem necessary, which applies to all of the tenants in all of the units.
+The property management company of the building can enforce rules as they deem necessary, which apply to all of the tenants in all the units.

 Such enforced rules can include the following:

-• Keeping both the interior and the exterior fairly clean
+- Keeping both the interior and the exterior relatively clean

 Who is an apartment best for?

-Apartments are a great option for tenants looking for a temporary place to live with less responsibility.
-They are also best for families as there is much less of a chance of having to relocate than if living in a condo.
+Apartments are an excellent option for tenants looking for a temporary living place with less responsibility.
+They are also best for families as there is much less of a chance of relocating than living in a condo.

 Who is a condo best for?

-Condominiums are best for those looking to get their feet wet with owning a piece of real estate.
+Condominiums are best for those looking to get their feet wet with owning real estate.

-Besides being an investment, you’ll also be able to build equity as well as reap the tax benefits that come along with owning property.
+Besides being an investment, you'll also be able to build equity and reap the tax benefits of owning property.

 The Bottom Line

-The answer to the condo vs. apartment question depends on the tenant renting and what their expectations, wants, and needs are.
+The answer to the condo vs. apartment question depends on the tenant renting and their expectations, wants, and needs.

 Apartments offer the convenience and professionalism of having Property Management onsite to handle any questions, issues, rent payments, etc.

-If you have an issue with the staff or need to escalate an issue, there is a chain of command which may make it easier than only having to deal with one person.
+If you have an issue with the staff or need to escalate it, there is a chain of command, which may make it easier than only dealing with one person.

-On the other hand, those looking for a more laid back arrangement, more options to decorate, and more personal experience with the landlord, may find living in a condominium to be the best choice for them.
+On the other hand, those looking for a more laid-back arrangement, more options to decorate, and more personal experience with the landlord may find living in a condominium the best choice.

-It is also a great segue for those looking to enter the world of real estate or home ownership.
+It is also an excellent segue for those looking to enter the world of real estate or home ownership.

-Make sure to asses your wants and needs and to heavily weigh your options when choosing which type of housing is the best for you and/or your family.
+Assess your wants and needs and weigh your options when choosing which type of housing is the best for you and your family.

 Discuss what everyone's expectations are when it comes to living quarters, and see which choice would best help satisfy most of those wishes.